 What does Villanova University consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Academic GPA||Very Important|

 |Standardized Test Scores||Considered|

-To apply, all applicants to Villanova must submit the following items.
-Double check with Villanova's admissions department to confirm all application materials and requirements.
+To apply to Villanova University, all applicants must submit the following items.
+Double check with Villanova University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Transcript(S) of College Record||–||–||–||–|

 |Letter(s) of Recommendation||1||–||–||–|